EU imposes diet on food-for-fuel quotas

 Since that target was set, scientific research has shown many crop-based biofuels, such as those from maize and rapeseed, can cause damage.
 Apart from driving up food prices, using farmland to produce biofuels adds to pressure to free up land through deforestation, which can result in increased greenhouse gas emissions.

-Those seeking to promote a new generation of advanced biofuels made from seaweed or waste favored a tighter limit on traditional biofuels.
+Those seeking to promote a new generation of advanced biofuels made from seaweed or waste favoured a tighter limit on traditional biofuels.

 But member states held out for 7 percent and those who have invested in biofuels made from crops said too low a cap would put jobs at risk.